Catastrophe666/assignment/README.md

 After these dteps
 - Go to http://localhost:8000/registration registration to register a new user.
 - Go to http://localhost:8000/anagram to check if two numbers are anagram.

-For TempTracker Class
-- Go to the tempTrackerClass folder in this project `cd src/tempTrackerClass`
+- Go to http://localhost:8000/temptracker to go to temperature tracker.

-- Run TempTracker.js file
-    `node TempTracker.js`
+For Running Unit tests run the following command on terminal `npm test`